Earnings Withholding Orders: What Employers Need to Know

 How Earnings Withholding Orders Work

-Earnings withholding orders are essentially wage garnishment orders.
 When creditors deem accounts uncollectible, they have the right to sue the person at fault to collect the funds owed.
-Once the creditors have submitted enough documentation to the court confirming the debt is real, a judge will issue a garnishment order to the person’s employer with details on how much money to withhold, how long to withhold it, where to send the funds, and so on.
+Once the creditors have submitted enough documentation to the court confirming the debt is real, a judge will issue a wage garnishment order to the person’s employer with details on how much money to withhold, how long to withhold it, where to send the funds, and if the employer can deduct any administrative fees.

 Common Information You’ll Find on Earnings Withholding Orders